AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Method

 \subsection{Overview}

-Guided by the principles mentioned above, the AllSpark we proposed consists of five modules: the modal encoder, modal bridge, text tokenizer, multimodal large language model, and task head.
+Guided by the principles mentioned above, AllSpark consists of five modules: the modal encoder, modal bridge, text tokenizer, multimodal large language model, and task head.
 The overall architecture is depicted in Figure \ref{fig:Model}.

 To maintain autonomy among modalities, we designed modality-specific encoders to encode highly heterogeneous data into modality-independent tokens (for details, see Section \ref{section3.3}).
 However, the dimensions of tokens outputted by modal encoders are still inconsistent.
 To parse in the unified representational space of language, we introduced the modal bridge from the Lynx\cite{zeng2023matters}.
 The modal bridge aims to project tokens from each modality into the dimension of the multimodal large language model (Section \ref{section3.4} for details).
 The formalization of this process is as follows: